rkolbi/GuardianBridge/README.md

 ## Contributing

 Contributions are welcome!
-If you have an idea for a new feature or have found a bug, please open an issue on the GitHub repository.
-If you'd like to contribute code, please fork the repository and submit a pull request.
+If you'd like to contribute code, please let me know.

 ## License